 This volcanic-sandstone plot is on a unique site, on a steeply sloping rocky outcrop facing three ways (south-west, south and south-east).
 The light, sandy soil, which is kept back by huge drystone walls, only gives very low yields.

-Manual harvest 25th and 26th October 2010.
-Whole grape pressing, static racling.
+Whole grape pressing, static racking.
 Fermentation in thermo-regulated tuns for one to four months.
 Maturation on fine lees for 8 months.
-Bottled 15th April 2012.

 “Best Sommelier of France 2006”